wjdenny/wjdenny.github.io/content/@1999truscott_case.md

 ---
 tags:
-  - source
+  - "source"
-alias:
-  - "The Case for \"The Case Against Grammar Correction in L2 Writing Classes\": A Response to Ferris"
+alias: "The Case for \"The Case Against Grammar Correction in L2 Writing Classes\"\\: A Response to Ferris"
-  - "[[@1999truscott"
+draft: false
 ---
 # The Case for "The Case Against Grammar Correction in L2 Writing Classes": A Response to Ferris